astronomer/snowpatrol/README.md

     astro dev start
     ```

-   After Airflow starts a browser window that should open to [http://localhost:8080](http://localhost:8080).
+   Airflow starts a browser window that should open to [http://localhost:8080](http://localhost:8080).
 Log in with
    the following credentials:
     - **username**: `admin`
     - **password**: `admin`

+5. Run the `initial_setup` DAG to create the necessary Snowflake tables.

-5. Run the `data_preparation` DAG:
+6. Run the `data_preparation` DAG:
    After the `data_preparation` DAG runs it will trigger the `train_isolation_forest` DAG.

-6. After the `data_preparation` and `train_isolation_forest` DAGs run, Airflow will trigger
+7. After the `data_preparation` and `train_isolation_forest` DAGs run, Airflow will trigger
    the `predict_isolation_forest` DAG.

-7. Deploy to Astro:
+8. Deploy to Astro:
    Complete the following steps to promote from Airflow running locally to a production deployment in Astro.
     - Log in to Astro from the CLI.
     ```bash